FabianMenekshi/Data_Science_Salaries-West_Coast/README.md

 # Data-Science-Salaries---West-Coast
-Investigating how salaries in Data Science roles in the US West are influenced by job requirements like education and skills.
-Using a dataset from Indeed job listings, we aim to build an interpretable regression model to analyze salary dependencies, with a focus on assessing if a PhD guarantees a higher salary.
+In our project we set out to investigate how the salaries in Data Science related professions in the western region of the US are influenced by a number of variables, like education and skills, that candidates are required or advised to possess by job offers.
+To accomplish this task, we have carefully assembled our own dataset consisting of data from job offers in the data science field taken from the indeed.com platform.
+With the data collected, our objective is to train and select a simple and interpretable regression model that best captures the dependence of salary on the set of prerequisites suggested in a given job listing.
+Furthermore, we aim to test different hypotheses on the requirements in order to evaluate their effect on salaries and are particularly interested in analysing education levels, especially seeking an answer to the question: does a PhD guarantee a higher salary?